PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - OS files provided by the standard Raspberry Pi OS (or PlanktoScope OS-specific files added added by the process of building PlanktoScope OS SD card images).
 Before boot these files are stored at `/etc` and `/usr`, but during boot they are instead found at `/sysroot/etc` and `/usr/etc` .
 - OS files (including some overrides of files provided by the standard Raspberry Pi OS) managed by Forklift (introduced in the next section) in `/var/lib/forklift/stages`.
 More information about these files can be found [below](#filesystem).
-- User customizations/overrides to any of those OS files in `/var/lib/overlays/overrides/etc` and `/var/lib/overlays/overrides/var`.
+- User-applied customizations and overrides to any of those OS files in `/var/lib/overlays/overrides/etc` and `/var/lib/overlays/overrides/usr`.

 ### System upgrades